Kansas City Chiefs defensive lineman accused of dog cruelty in Alabama: Report

 The Patch, citing civil documents it acquired in Tuscaloosa County District Court, says a petition states a dog was found left on the back porch of Buggs’ Tuscaloosa home on March 28.
 The pit bull, according to The Patch’s documents, was “surrounded in feces, with no access to food or water.”

-According to The Patch, Tuscaloosa Police and Animal Control also found a Rottweiler mix dog in a metal cage without access to food or water while searching the residence.
+According to The Patch, while searching the residence Tuscaloosa Police and Animal Control also found a Rottweiler-mix dog in a metal cage without access to food or water.

 The two dogs were seized by police and animal control, The Patch said, after being found “malnourished, emaciated and neglected.”
 The petition said the home, which investigators found was rented by Buggs, appeared abandoned when police and animal control went inside.